Dragonblaze242/emotune/README.md

 # Emotune
 Emotune is a *realtime facial expression based music player* which captures the facial expression in real-time and plays music accordingly.
+(This project was part of CSI Paper Presentation)

+## Samples

 ## Features
 -	This is complete GUI based application.